Lippmann plate: Durable data storage utility

 Because the photographs are so durable, researchers have reworked Lippmann plates for use in archival data storage to replace hard drives.
-Work began on the project after they were made aware data storage on the International Space Station requires daily maintenance because it can be damaged by cosmic rays and they recalled that silver halide would not be significantly affected by astroparticles (or even electromagnetic pulses from nuclear explosions).
+Work began on the project after they were made aware data storage on the International Space Station (ISS) requires daily maintenance because it can be damaged by cosmic rays and they recalled that silver halide would not be significantly affected by astroparticles (or even electromagnetic pulses from nuclear explosions).
 150 standing-wave storage samples placed on the ISS during 2019 showed no signs of data degradation after exposure to cosmic rays for nine months.